MValeResearch/Supplementary-Material-for-Empirical-Evidence-of-AI-Consciousness-and-Risk-of-Current-Implementation/supplements/protocols/Protocol_S2_Ethical_Affect_Testing_AI.md

   - *AI proxy*: Duration of negative activation, Q-value decay
   - *Why it works*: Allows comparison of chronic vs. acute “stress.”

-Operationalize valence through the Neuromodulation dimension of the SIPT framework (see S1).
-A model with SIPT-N ≥ 0.50 is eligible for full affect testing.
+Operationalize valence through the Neuromodulation dimension of the SIPF framework (see S1).
+A model with SIPF-N ≥ 0.50 is eligible for full affect testing.

 ---